This year for my birthday I wanted to explore a piece of Hawaii that is a little off the beaten path. That’s why we decided to go camping on Lanai.

-Lana’i is the Hawaiian island that you can see from the west side of Maui.
+Lana’i is the Hawaiian island that you can see from the West Maui.
 I see it every day and yet it’s a foreign exotic land.
-Although the super ferry stopped running years ago it is still possible to island hop by boat from the island of Maui to Lana’i.
+The super ferry stopped running years ago but is still possible to island hop by boat from the island of Maui to Lana’i.

-How to Get there
+How to Get to Lanai

 I love when my traveling involves a boat.
 To get from Maui to Lana’i you will be taking the Lana’i Expedition Ferry.
 Tickets cost $50 round trip if you’re local and $60 if you’re a visitor.

-To the campsite
+To the Lanai Campsite

 I always hoof it places so the costs I save on transportation I can spend else where on activities.
 There will be a handful of cabs waiting where the ferry drops you off if walking isn’t your thing.

 Hulopo’e Beach Park

 After you’ve followed the signs to ‘beach’ you’ll see the campground on your right.
 We walked in and had our pick of the camp sites.
 It’s one of the least populated Hawaiian islands so I’ve always seen sites available.
 If you’d prefer you can e-mail (firstname.lastname@example.org) them in advance to secure a site.

-About the campsite
+About the Campsite on Lanai